edgedelta/docs/docs/configuration/outputs-streams.md

 You can use this document to learn about the configuration parameters available in a configuration file, specifically for **Outputs - Streams**.

-An **Output - Stream** tells the Edge Delta agent which centralized monitoring platform to send collected and generated data.
+An **Output - Stream** focuses on centralized monitoring platforms.
+Specificailly, this output type tells the Edge Delta agent which centralized monitoring platform to send collected and generated data.

 > **Note**
 >